edgelesssys/marblerun/docs/docs/workflows/update-manifest.md

 Some deployment scenarios require more flexibility regarding changes to the manifest.
 To this end, MarbleRun also allows uploading a full manifest.
 User-defined secrets and secrets of type `symmetric-key` are retained if their definition doesn't change.

-To deploy a new manifest, your user needs to have a [role assigned that contains the `UpdateManifest` action](define-manifest.md#roles).
+To deploy a new manifest, your user must have a [role assigned that contains the `UpdateManifest` action](define-manifest.md#roles).

 ## Deploying an update